 The origin of the Silver Road.
 During the summer season you can join the mine-train and visit the King's mine deep into the mountain.

 Saggrenda dam is a swimming spot and picnic area located near the Silver Mines.
+The dam was built in the 1600s and used to sort timber floated down the Kobberberg River.

 The largest baroque church in the country, with a simple exterior but an extremely rich rococo interior, from 1761.
-The chandeliers were produced at the Nøstetangen Glassworks in Hokksund
+The chandeliers were produced at the Nøstetangen Glassworks in Hokksund.

-The Mining Academy, or Regimentsgården, was built in 1786 to house higher education in mining technology, which had been conducted in Kongsberg since 1757.
+Built in 1786 to house higher education in mining technology, which had been conducted in Kongsberg since 1757.
 The purpose was to strengthen Denmark-Norway's mining knowledge and to enhance the competency levels at Kongsberg Silver Mines.

 The museum documents the development of mining throughout the period the silver mines in Kongsberg were in operation.
+It´s located in the old smelting hut houses.
+Includes also Kongsberg Ski Museum and The Mint Exhibition.

 Norway's oldest toll station, operated from 1721 to 1841.
 Located along the Silver Road, it was one of the most important toll stations in Kongsberg.
 The revenues were used to maintain the bridges.

 One of the oldest stone arch bridges in the country, likely built in the 1760s.
-The road still narrows to its original width when it passes over Smedbrua
+The road still narrows to its original width when it passes over Smedbrua.

 The roads were hilly and demanding for horses and people.
 This small farm used to be a place for travellers to rest and change horse.
 Parts of the house dates back to 17th century.